 Thyroid Might Be the Cause of High Blood Sugar Levels and Weight Gain

-The thyroid is actually a small gland that makes thyroid hormone.
+The thyroid is actually a small gland that makes thyroid hormones.
 This hormone is vital for many aspects of metabolism.

 More people are diagnosed with diabetes type 1 in their 40s and 50s.
-Therefore, it is quite possible that thyroid disorder might come first.
+Therefore, thyroid disorder might come first.